menu

 Overview

 Shiloh is a tiny borough located in the state of New Jersey.
 With a population of 439 people and just one neighborhood, Shiloh is the 505th largest community in New Jersey.
-Shiloh has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Shiloh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce